-You may configure an audio environment on the Sound Effect tab
+You may configure an audio environment on the Sound Effects tab.

-C. Configuring AC'97 Audio:
+C. Activating an AC'97 Front Panel Audio Module:

-If you want to connect an AC'97 front panel audio module, click the tool icon on the Audio I/O tab On the Global Connector Settings box, select the Disable front panel jack detection check box.
-Click OK to activiate the AC'97 functionality.
+If your chassis provides an AC'97 front panel audio module, to activate the AC'97 functionality, click the tool icon on the Speaker Configuration tab.
+On the Connector Settings dialog box, select the Disable front panel jack detection check box.
+Click OK to complete.